In file.cecil:

 size characters into a buffer; they return how many characters

 actually were read.
-The read_line
+The read_line functions work like

 read, except